18F/18f.gsa.gov/_posts/2016-03-01-what-we-learned-after-interviewing-people-about-their-interactions-with-the-federal-government.md

 - federal front door
 - user research
 - best practices
-- web design standards
+- web design system
 - user-centered design
 excerpt: "Over the next two weeks, we’re publishing a full report with findings from our research to better understand the public's overall experience interacting with the federal government and their attitudes about sharing information with government agencies.
 In today’s installment, we detail our initial research questions and what we learned."
 description: "Over the next two weeks, we’re publishing a full report with findings from our research to better understand the public's overall experience interacting with the federal government and their attitudes about sharing information with government agencies.
 In today’s installment, we detail our initial research questions and what we learned."
 image: /assets/blog/federal-front-door/ffd-microsite.jpg
 ---

 _[Recent research](https://www.theacsi.org/news-and-resources/customer-satisfaction-reports/reports-2014/acsi-federal-government-report-2014) has made clear that federal agencies need to improve the public’s interactions with the government across the board.
 Overall, Americans’ satisfaction with federal services is dropping, and currently ranks below their satisfaction with private-sector and local-government services._

 _A team of researchers in the General Services Administration studied broad trends in people’s perceptions of and interactions with the government.
 Those trends will be used to identify and create cross-agency services and resources to improve how the government interacts with the public._